DKMonster/flutter-codetest-240906/README.md

 ## CHANGE LOG

 0.1.0
+- fix(home): fix the go router to push not replace it.
+- feat(launches): Add the basic text and color setting. and implement the scrollbar and appbar.
 - fix(readme): Update the branch rules and add the CHANGE LOG
 - feat(router): implement GoRouter for navigation
 - add the basic flutter setting, include the flavor and codetest.